DakshIdnani/pytorch-nice/README.md

 This implementation replicates the experiment on the MNIST dataset.
 A similar test set data likelihood as the paper was achieved in 70 epochs with the current hyperparameters.

-To train it on your own system, install Numpy and PyTorch, edit config.py, and run train.py.
+To train it on your own system, install NumPy and PyTorch, edit config.py, and run train.py.